Vikinghøgda Formation: Vendomdalen Member

 Dark shale (laminated mudstone) dominates the 90-meter-thick Vendomdalen Member, though silty yellowish dolomitic beds also occur.
 Very large dolomite nodules or lenses, some over a meter in width, can also be found in this member.
 However, fossil-bearing concretions are rarer and more deformed than in the Lusitaniadalen Member.
 Fossils include abundant bivalves and Spathian ammonoid index fossils, such as Bajarunia euomphala, Keyserlingites subrobustus, and Parasibirites elegans.
-Marine reptile and fish bonebeds also occur in the Vendomdalen Member.
+Marine reptile and fish bonebeds also occur in the Vendomdalen Member, the two most prominent being the older "Grippia Niveau" and younger "Lower Saurian Niveau".
 The Vendomdalen Member corresponds to the deepest part of the continental shelf, with high organic matter deposition and no influence from storm events.

 The Vendomdalen Member has been equated with the Kaosfjellet Member of the Tvillingodden Formation (in western Spitsbergen) and the upper part of the Klappmyss Formation (under the Barents Sea).
 It has also been previously described as the Kaosfjellet Member of the Sticky Keep Formation.

+Paleobiota

+Tetrapods

+Tetrapod remains occur in several horizons of the Vikinghøgda Formation.
+The fossils belong to ichthyosauriform and possibly sauropterygian reptiles and temnospondyl amphibians.